jonbhanson/flutter_native_splash/README.md

 ## 3. Set up app initialization (optional)

 By default, the splash screen will be removed when Flutter has drawn the first frame.
-If you would like the splash screen to remain while your initializes, you can use the `removeAfter` method in the following manner:
+If you would like the splash screen to remain while your app initializes, you can use the `removeAfter` method in the following manner:

 ```dart
 void main() {